nichsutton/CS4337-Project-2/devlog.md

 # April 11th, 2025 6:58PM - Session End
 I have accomplished all of the goal that I had defined at the start.
 The next steps should be relatively simply.
 All I need to do it check if the cell is the end goal, and apply a dfs search to find a valid path. this can use the previous predicates I have defined to make the job easier.

+# April 11th, 2025 7:59PM - Session Start
+This session I plan the finish the remainder of the project. these tasks include implementing a navigation algorithm to actually navigate the maze based on the previously defined predicates.

+I also plan to implement checks and predicates to successfully identify the exit cells.